LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 Overlay Rules
 -------------
-Shapes are added to meshes in the order in which they appear in the YAML file.
+Shapes are added to meshes in the order in which they appear in the input file.
 By default, each one replaces all materials that occupy the space specified by its geometry file.
 This can be overridden by using the :code:`replaces` and :code:`does_not_replace` properties.

 .. code-block:: yaml